george0st/qgate-sln-mlrun/docs/applied-limits.md

    - it is necessary to use Linux path (not Windows path) for some cases e.g. for [CSVTarget](https://github.com/mlrun/mlrun/issues/5056)
    - missing MLRun tests under OS Windows
    - probably others (without full tracking and addition details)
+   - NOTE: Solution, it is necessity to use WSL under OS Windows

 ## Feature Vector
 1. The data read (via feature vector) **accept only ONE on-line and